lrdegeest/lrdegeest/README.md

 ### Howdy! 👋

-I'm a Senior Data Scientist at the NBA, an incoming Senior Data Scientist/Economist at Lyft, an Assistant Professor of Economics at Suffolk University, and an Adjuct Professor of Economics at Boston College.
+I'm a Senior Data Scientist at the NBA, an incoming Senior Data Scientist at Lyft, an Assistant Professor of Economics at Suffolk University, and an Adjuct Professor of Economics at Boston College.
 I also keep a [blog](https://lrdegeest.github.io/blog/) with side projects.

 If you're interested in talking about my work, your work, bikes, guitars, or anything else, get in touch!